-These are t the MIPI-10 pin definitions: ------------- ------------- ------------------
+These are the MIPI-10 pin definitions: ----------- ------------- ------------------

-Pin Signal Туре Description I VTref Input The target reference voltage.
+Pin Signal Туре Description

+I VTref Input The target reference voltage.
 Used by I-jet to check whether the target has power, to create the logic-level reference for the input comparators, and to control the output logic levels to the target.
 It is normally fed from JTAG I/O voltage.

 2 swdio/tms I/O, output JTAG mode set input of target CPU.
 This pin should be pulled up on the target.
 Typically connected to TMS of the target CPU.
 When using SWD, this pin is used as Serial Wire Output trace port.
-(Optional, not required for SWD communication) 3 GND GND Connected to logic GND on I-jet.
+(Optional, not required for SWD communication)

+3 GND GND Connected to logic GND on I-jet.

 4 SWCLK/TCK Output JTAG clock signal to target CPU.
 It is recommended that this pin is pulled to a defined state of the target board.
 Typically connected to TCK of the target CPU.

 5 GND GND Connected to logic GND on I-jet.

 6 SWO/TDO Input JTAG data output from target CPU.
 Typically connected to TDO of the target CPU.

+7 KEY KEY or GND.

-This pin (normally pin 7) does not exist.
-8 TDI Output JTAG data input of target CPU.
+8 TDI/NC Output JTAG data input of target CPU.
 It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TDI of the target CPU.
 For CPUs that do not provide TDI (SWD-only devices), this pin is not used (tri-stated).

+9 GND GND GND and target detect presence.

+10 nRESET Output nRESET or TRST.